niko-forte/sunmi_mods/tutorials/howtoinstallromv2pro.md

 (it doesn't have to be COM5) that depends on the port on your PC The important thing is that if Qualcomm HS-USB QDLoader 9008 appears If it appears like that, you are on the right track.
-If not, stop and start the whole process again.

-select in qfil "flat build" and in the select programmer section select Browser and look for the downloaded firehose after you have selected the correct firehose go to partition manager, if the following box appears
+If not, stop and start the whole process again. select in qfil "flat build" and in the select programmer section select Browser and look for the downloaded firehose after you have selected the correct firehose go to Tools/partition manager, if the following box appears
 ![](https://github.com/niko-forte/sunmi_mods/blob/main/tutorials/data/confirm.png)